tatonka21/bacontools/README.md

 Assume data.csv contains a list of (x,y) points, graph those points, print the result to stdout.

+` $ termdraw data.csv --width=50 -h 20`

+Draw graph limited to the width of 50 characters and height of 20 lines.

 ` $ termdraw data.csv -a`

 Only use ASCII symbols in output.